Whether you want to buy or are renting, we’ve found the cheapest places to live in the UK so you can stretch your budget as far as possible.

 Join Swagbucks here >>

-We often used to ask ourselves if we should pack up and move away from where we lived.
-Living in the south-east, rent and property prices are high!!
-Very high!!
+We often wondered if we should pack up and move away from where we lived.
+Living in the southeast, rent and property prices are high—very high!

-We could more than cut our monthly expenses in half if we moved, which is why we keep discussing it (and eventually made the move).
+If we moved, we could more than cut our monthly expenses in half, which is why we kept discussing it (and eventually made the move).

-When planning to move and when we looked into an area, we checked both rental costs and the cost of buying a home.
+When planning to move and looked into an area, we checked both rental costs and the cost of buying a home.

-The plan was for us to rent first, make sure the area suits our family and then buy after 6 months to 1 year.
-This would give us time to check we’ve picked the right area and not commit a lot of money upfront.
+Our initial plan was to rent first, ensure the area suits our family, and then buy after six months to one year.
+This would give us time to check we’ve picked the right area without committing a lot of money upfront.

 Cheapest place to buy a house in the UK